245B.05 Consumer protection standards.

 Subd.
 6. First aid.
 When the license holder is providing direct service and supervision to a consumer who requires a 24-hour plan of care and receives services at a site licensed under this chapter, the license holder must have available a staff person trained in first aid, and, if needed under section 245B.07, subdivision 6, paragraph (d), cardiopulmonary resuscitation from a qualified source, as determined by the commissioner.

 Subd.
-7. Reporting incidents. (a) The license holder must maintain information about and report incidents under section 245B.02, subdivision 10, clauses (1) to (7), to the consumer's legal representative, other licensed caregiver, if any, and case manager within 24 hours of the occurrence, or within 24 hours of receipt of the information unless the incident has been reported by another license holder.
-An incident under section 245B.02, subdivision 10, clause (8), must be reported as required under paragraph (c) unless the incident has been reported by another license holder.
+7. Reporting incidents and emergencies.
+The license holder must report the following incidents to the consumer's legal representative, caregiver, and case manager within 24 hours of the occurrence, or within 24 hours of receipt of the information: